-The Compensation Committee of the Board typically meets in the fall of each year to discuss and determine the recommendations that it will make to the Board regarding executive officer compensation.
-The general objectives of the Company's compensation strategy are to (a) align management's interests with those of shareholders by rewarding outstanding performance and short-term achievements while providing incentives for long-term value creation; (b) provide a compensation package that is commensurate with other comparable companies to enable the Company to attract, motivate, and retain high-caliber individuals with substantial experience to act in the best interests of the Company; (c) promote a strong corporate culture through a management team that models integrity, agility, and efficient leadership; (d) encourage appropriate risk-taking and risk management; and (e) ensure that the total compensation package is designed in a manner that takes into account the fact that the Company is without a history of earnings, current market and industry circumstances and the Company's ability to raise capital.
+The Compensation Committee of the Board typically meets in the fall of each year to discuss and determine the recommendations that it will make to the Board regarding executive compensation.
+The general objectives of the Company's compensation strategy are to (a) align management's interests with those of shareholders by rewarding outstanding performance and short-term achievements while providing incentives for long-term value creation; (b) provide a compensation package that is commensurate with other comparable companies to enable the Company to attract, motivate, and retain high-caliber individuals with substantial experience to act in the best interests of the Company; (c) promote a strong corporate culture through a management team that models integrity, agility, and efficient leadership; (d) encourage appropriate risk-taking and risk management; and (e) ensure that the total compensation package is designed in a manner that takes into account the Company's cash treasury, current market conditions and economic outlook, and the Company's ability to raise capital.

-In the course of its annual compensation evaluation, the Compensation Committee considers, among such other factors as it may deem relevant, the CEO's recommendations with respect to compensation of other executive officers, the extent to which corporate goals have been achieved, the Company's overall performance, awards given to executive officers in prior years, and general market conditions and economic outlook.
+In the course of its annual compensation evaluation, the Compensation Committee considers, among such other factors as it may deem relevant, the CEO's recommendations with respect to compensation of other executive officers, the extent to which corporate goals have been achieved, individual executive officer performance, the Company's overall performance, the compensation practices of a peer group of mining companies, the current competitive job market, and awards given to executive officers in prior years.

 The Compensation Committee considers three elements of compensation - a base salary for the next financial year, an annual discretionary cash bonus to reward superior performance, and grants pursuant to the Company's long-term security-based compensation arrangements.
-Base salary comprises the portion of executive compensation that is fixed, whereas annual discretionary cash bonuses and security-based compensation represent compensation that is "at risk" depending on whether the executive officer is able to meet or exceed his or her applicable performance expectations, and overall performance of the Company.
+Base salary comprises the portion of executive compensation that is fixed, whereas annual discretionary cash bonuses and security-based compensation grants represent compensation that is "at risk" depending on whether the executive officer is able to meet or exceed his or her applicable performance expectations, and overall performance of the Company.
 No specific formula has been developed to assign a specific weighting to each of these components.
 Rather, the Compensation Committee focuses on ensuring that the total compensation package for each executive officer meets the general objectives of the Company's compensation strategy.